petekgithub/react-hooks-react-router-playground/README.md

 ## Learning goals:

-- React router gives us control over how to navigate users aorund web applications.
+- React router gives us control over how to navigate users around web applications.
 - use the `useNavigate` hook and with `navigate`, I can effectively navigate the user to a related page.

 ## Resources